 And it's not just about making people aware of you; it's the credibility you'll gain, too.
 A story on Creative Boom, Digital Arts or Design Week will give you extra credit.
 People will think, "Well, if they're writing about her, then we need to hire her!"

 What if you haven't got anything to shout about?
 Sometimes sending your latest portfolio isn't enough to grab the attention of busy magazine editors.
-You need an angle, a hook – something that is irresistible to an art and design journalist.
+It would help if you had an angle, a hook – something that is irresistible to an art and design journalist.
 What you need is a story.
 How?
 Some artists and designers create special side projects or one-off series, while others might launch something like a survey for illustrators, like Ben the Illustrator.

 In fact, Ben has recently released the 2019/20 survey results and, although he's doing it to support the creative community, an added benefit is that his name is everywhere.
 People are retweeting his updates, and his story has been featured on a wealth of leading magazines.